ni/nimi-python/CONTRIBUTING.md

     find generated | grep \.whl | xargs sudo python3 -m pip install -U

-Then run the system tests for the desired driver, for example:
+Once the Python bindings are installed, you can run the system tests for the desired driver.
+For example:

     pytest src/nidmm/system_tests

-You can also use tox to run the system tests using all installed 64 bit Python versions
+You can also use ``tox`` to run the system tests for the desired driver, *using all installed Python versions*.
+For example:

-    tox -e py27-system_tests,py34-system_tests,py35-system_tests,py36-system_tests
+    tox -c generated\nidmm\tox-system-tests.ini

-You can also use tox to run the system tests using all installed 32 bit Python versions

-    tox --32 -e py27-system_tests,py34-system_tests,py35-system_tests,py36-system_tests

 Contributing